gro-intelligence/api-client/api/client/samples/prevented_plant/prevent-plant-model-overview.md

 ## Methodology
 __Corn Model Methodology:__
 * Compute weekly averages for soil moisture and weekly cumulative precipitation by county across the Corn Belt.
-* Test cumulative soil moisture and weekly precipitation signals from week 14 (beginning of April) to the current week along with planting progress using XGBoost.
+* Test cumulative soil moisture and weekly precipitation signals from week 14 (beginning of April) to the current week along with planting progress using XGBoost or Grandient Boosting regressor.
 Weeks are defined by the planting progress date.
 * Backtest the signals from 2011-2018, which covers available prevented planting data.
 * Latitude and longitude are used to measure the exact location of each county modeled using an API function in Gro.